KxSystems/docs/docs/wp/disaster-floods/index.md

 q)all_height:feat[upstr_height;enlist 1_til 10;`height`upstr_height_1;`prev;dict;prv]
 ```

-The above features are applicable to both aspects of this project.
-However, additional features that are problem specific were also added.
+The above features were applicable to both aspects of this project.
+However, additional features that were problem specific were also added.

 _Monthly Model_

-When forecasts are provided for each model, it is important to have information on the average historical rainfall over different time windows.
-This feature that was added to the dataset using the functions displayed below.
+When forecasts were provided for each model, it was important to have information on the average historical rainfall over different time windows.
+This feature was added to the dataset using the functions displayed below.

 ```q
 q)dict[`gr]:(`date`site_no)!(($;enlist`month;`date);`site_no)